Sidney Yates: Death and burial

 Yates died in Washington, D.C., on October 5, 2000.
 He was buried at Memorial Park Cemetery in Skokie, Illinois.

 Family

 Yates was married to Adeline Holleb (1914–2002) for 65 years.
 They were the parents of Stephen R. Yates (1940–2000), who served as an Illinois circuit court judge.

-His brother Charles was a talent agent for Bob Hope, Bing Crosby and Martha Raye.
+His brother Charles was a talent agent whose clients included Bob Hope, Bing Crosby and Martha Raye.